zahidcserana/analytical-cms/README.md

 # Features have to do

-- Purchase, Purchase Item crud
-- Table: payments-receipt_no,dues,received_by,created_by
+- Dashboard: table-1: customer-list for top-5-due, table-2: invoice-list for top-5-amount status-due/pending
+- Dashboard: Chart-purchase/sale: monthly/yearly
-- Invoice edit amount 2 decimal
+- Need to test: amount 2 decimal
-- Email for due invoices of customer
-- logo must from gmail doc
-- dashboard
 - customer report - search by balance gt/0

 ## command